-SO ORDERED."
+SO ORDERED.

-Upon appeal, the National Labor Relations Commission (NLRC) promulgated a Decision dated October 29, 1999 reversing the Labor Arbiter's Decision.
-In concluding that the termination from the service of petitioner is justified, the NLRC held:
+Upon appeal, the National Labor Relations Commission (NLRC) promulgated its Decision dated October 29, 1999 reversing the Labor Arbiter's Decision.
+In concluding that the termination of respondent's services is justified, the NLRC held:

-"The appeal is meritorious.
+The appeal is meritorious.